 Take a candlelight house tour

-There are lots of unique tours to take during the Christmas season.
-One of the most popular is the Candlelight House Tour which has delighted visitors for 50 years.
+One of the most popular tours around town during the Christmas season is the Candlelight House Tour, which has delighted locals and visitors for over 50 years.
 The self-guided walking tour includes visits to more than 10 decorated homes and inns, caroling, music, and seasonal treats.
-Walking is encouraged, but trolleys make designated stops.
+It’s guaranteed to get you in a festive mood and is an ideal way to appreciate the beauty of Cape May in December.

-The candlelight tour is one of the highlights of the season and is always in demand, so book tickets early if you want to attend.
+The candlelight tour is one of the highlights of the season and is always in demand, so book tickets early for the December 7, 14, and 21 events if you want to attend.
+In past years, trolleys were available for those needing assistance, but they will not be running in 2024.
+Most properties are located within about a 20-minute walk, with some only a few minutes apart.

 Visit Winter Wonderland at Congress Hall

+Congress Hall is a gem at the holidays.
 Inside, the public spaces of the hotel are fully decked out in ornaments, life-sized Nutcrackers, and garlands sparkling with lights.
 Outside, the annual Winter Wonderland has food vendors reminiscent of European Christmas markets and artisans selling specialty items.
-There are lots of seasonal cocktails to savor around the fire pits.
+We loved trying the mulled wine and bratwurst around the fire pits and browsing the market stalls.
+Plus, there are several outdoor bars making seasonally-themed cocktails.

 Watch the Christmas parade